bradford-smith94/vim-autolist/README.md

 These functions need to be mapped to keys or called directly in order to be used.

-A default mapping example would be:
+A simple mapping example would be:
 ```
     "these are mapped for all filetypes all the time
     inoremap <CR> <Esc>:AutolistReturn<CR>